keith-ratcliffe/cloud-basher/README.md

 What does this thing do that something like Docker or Cloudera Manager couldn't do even better?

-      Not much.
-However, additional dependencies and complexities here are minimal compared with those.
-Applications built on Hadoop and Accumulo have complex networking and IPC requirements, which makes them even more challenging to implement with containers.
+      Nothing.
+However, dependencies and complexities here are minimal compared with those.
+Applications built on Hadoop and Accumulo have complex networking and IPC requirements, which makes them challenging to implement with containers.
       And as far as Cloudera Manager goes, sadly, I've spent far less time implementing this thing than I've spent trying to decipher Cloudera's documentation.